tmiliant/Pairs-Trading-Simulator/README.md

 The system is envisioned as being a high frequency trading system, hence I want the readers to imagine that there is an HFT system that does all the hidden work .

-To understand how to develop such a system, I read chapter 5 of the book 'All About High Frequency Trading?.
+To understand how to develop such a system, I read chapter 5 of the book 'All About High Frequency Trading'.

 I heavily commented each relevant line of code with the corresponding thing that happens behind the scenes.